our programs

-We have developed and installed modular no-dig tree nurseries for the seedlings in our partner schools.
-These tree nurseries only require watering for the first year, and in their second summer.
-Then they can grow for a few years before being transplanted out to a permanent location or an interim one, if need be.
+We have developed modular no-dig tree nurseries for the seedlings, that are installed in our partner schools.
 Each student can take pride in their seedling.
 We love to imagine a parent bringing their child to the tree in future, saying "I planted this tree from seed!"
 Wouldn't that be amazing?

 Depending on the time of year you book a program, we might be able to even go collect the seed from the tree with your students.